open-mmlab/mmflow/docs/en/getting_started.md

 Optional arguments:

-- `--out_dir`: Directory to save the output results.
-If not specified, the flow files will not be saved.
+- `--work_dir`: Directory to save the file containing evaluation metrics.
+If not specified, the file will use config filename as default work_dir.
-- `--fuse-conv-bn`: Whether to fuse conv and bn, this will slightly increase the inference speed.
+- `--show`: Whether to show prediction results.
 - `--show_dir`: Directory to save the visualized flow maps.
 If not specified, the flow maps will not be saved.
-- `--eval`: Evaluation metrics, e.g., "EPE".
+- `--wait-time`: The interval of show(s).
+Default to 2.
 - `--cfg-option`: Override some settings in the used config, the key-value pair in xxx=yyy format will be merged into config file.
+- `--launcher`: Items for distributed job initialization launcher.
+Allowed choices are `none`, `pytorch`, `slurm`, `mpi`.
+Especially, if set to none, it will test in a non-distributed mode.
+- `--local_rank`: ID for local rank.
+If not specified, it will be set to 0.
   For example, '--cfg-option model.encoder.in_channels=6'.

 Examples: